 What is the current like?

-Anything from zero to strong.
+Anything from zero to strong current.
 Just ensure you have a reef hook and you will be fine!
 I used to be terrified of strong current, however, my best dive on this trip was a current dive at “Magic Mountain”.
 It was like flying along a runway surrounded by gliding mantas!

 Where can I get the breathtaking Raja Ampat Islands photo?